russhughes/st7789_mpy/README.md

   The `font2bitmap` utility creates compatible 1 bit per pixel bitmap modules from Proportional or Monospaced True Type fonts.
-The character size, foreground, background colors and the characters to include in the bitmap module may be specified as parameters.
+The character size, foreground, background colors, and characters in the bitmap module may be specified as parameters.
 Use the -h option for details.
-If you specify a buffer_size during the display initialization it must be large enough to hold the widest character (HEIGHT * MAX_WIDTH * 2).
+If you specify a buffer_size during the display initialization, it must be large enough to hold the widest character (HEIGHT * MAX_WIDTH * 2).

 - `write_len(bitap_font, s)`

-  Returns the width of the string in pixels if printed in the specified font.
+  Returns the string's width in pixels if printed in the specified font.

 - `draw(vector_font, s, x, y[, fg, scale])`

-  Draw text to the display using the specified hershey vector font with the coordinates as the lower-left corner of the text.
-The foreground color of the text can be set by the optional argument `fg`, otherwise the foreground color defaults to `WHITE`.
+  Draw text to the display using the specified Hershey vector font with the coordinates as the lower-left corner of the text.
+The foreground color of the text can be set by the optional argument `fg`.
+Otherwise the foreground color defaults to `WHITE`.
 The size of the text can be scaled by specifying a `scale` value.
-The `scale` value must be larger then 0 and can be a floating point or an integer value.
+The `scale` value must be larger than 0 and can be a floating-point or an integer value.
 The `scale` value defaults to 1.0.
-See the README.md in the `vector/fonts` directory for example fonts and the utils directory for a font conversion program.
+See the README.md in the `vector/fonts` directory, for example fonts and the utils directory for a font conversion program.

 - `draw_len(vector_font, s[, scale])`

-  Returns the width of the string in pixels if drawn with the specified font.
+  Returns the string's width in pixels if drawn with the specified font.

 - `jpg(jpg_filename, x, y [, method])`

-  Draw JPG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
-There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320 * 240 * 2 bytes of ram to buffer the image.
-  Jpg images that would require a buffer larger than available memory can be drawn by passing `SLOW` for method.
-The `SLOW` method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically a multiple of 8x8) of the image.
+  Draw a JPG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
+The memory required to decode and display a JPG can be considerable as a full-screen 320x240 JPG would require at least 3100 bytes for the working area + 320 * 240 * 2 bytes of ram to buffer the image.
+Jpg images that would require a buffer larger than available memory can be drawn by passing `SLOW` for the `method`.
+The `SLOW` `method` will draw the image one piece at a time using the Minimum Coded Unit (MCU, typically a multiple of 8x8) of the image.

 - `jpg_decode(jpg_filename [, x, y, width, height])`